 Ruth is from Lummi and a mother of three and grandmother of five grandchildren.
 She is a graduate from NWIC with an A.A.S.
 General Direct degree in 2006 and is currently pursuing a 4-year degree.
 She has been employed at NWIC for 17 years, with 8 years in her current position.
 Ruth has a passion for family and wellness and enjoys giving back to her community by offering fun educational conferences and workshops for all ages to participate.

 Tami joined the Cooperative Extension team in January 2010 after serving for nearly 10 years at a non-profit organization in the Lummi tribal community.
 She earned her BS in Environmental Science and Elementary Education.
 She provides organizational support and works with Cooperative Extension staff to design evaluations that can be used to continually improve our department and programs to meet the needs of the communities we serve.

 Vanessa Cooper, Traditional Plants Program Coordinator

 Vanessa is an enrolled member of the Lummi tribe and a single mother of three beautiful children.
 She has worked as the Traditional Plants and Foods Program Coordinator since 2006.
 Vanessa teaches community education classes on the uses of traditional foods.
 Her work promotes positive lifestyle changes by providing opportunities for the community to participate in activities that encourage making healthy choices.
-A graduate of Northwest Indian College, Vanessa continued her studies at Western Washington University and will graduate in June 2010 with her Bachelors degree in Human Services.
+A graduate of Northwest Indian College, Vanessa continued her studies at Western Washington University and graduated in June 2010 with her BA in Human Services.
 Her intention is to “Give back to a community that has given me so much to be grateful for.”